Gugulethu

 Gugulethu is a township in Western Cape, South Africa and is around 20km from Cape Town.
-Its name is a contraction of igugu lethu, which is Xhosa for our pride / our hope.
 The area was the third township to be established in Cape Town, after Nyanga and Langa.

 History

 The name is a contraction of igugu lethu, which is Xhosa for our pride/ our hope.
 The establishment of the township began in 1959 as the government was preparing to forcibly remove blacks in Kensington and other suburbs.
 Africans were officially banned from District Six in 1964 and were forcibly removed to Gugulethu.
 Because of the large number of blacks who had been residents in District Six, Gugulethu quickly became the most populous township in the Cape Flats.
 The predominant language in Gugulethu is Xhosa.
 Gugulethu is passionately called or referred to as "Gugs" by the locals, which is a nickname stemming from the shortening of the name Gugulethu.

 Black residents living in Windermere were forcibly moved to Gugulethu when it was declared a black township.
 Windermere was declared by Apartheid regime to be a colored area.

 Gugulethu was one of the first townships in Cape Town to have a community information technology Center to provide training in multimedia and youth development.